cy69855522/AI-Power/README-en.md

   - Start it
   - ![](resource/r28.png)
   - Open recived port on your local browser, for example: `127.0.0.1:6006`.
+## ☄ How to transfer files?
+- For small files, you can transfer them through the left graphical interface of the MobaXterm.
+- For large files, it is recommended to transfer through the private network disk provided in the email you receive at the time of rental, which is fast.
+## ☄ Will the data be saved after expiration?
+- When the lease expires, the container will be deactivated.
+If your wallet balance is less than 20000DBC, the container will be destroyed immediately.
+If your wallet balance exceeds 20000DBC, all data will be automatically retained for 7 days (the wallet balance must also exceed 20000DBC during this period).
+- In addition, data can be saved by renting the CPU container, and no charge will be incurred by pledging DBC, but the charge will be charged by renting it.
+## ☄ What are the charging rules?
+- The price of each machine is different, so it is recommended to choose the most cost-effective one.
+- You can withdraw the rental in advance, only the actual fees will be charged, and the remaining fees will be returned to your wallet.

 # 💫 Propaganda Picture
 - in production